Frequency

 Control Keys

-Control Keys are cryptographic keys that are used to assert control of a user's identity.
+Control Keys are cryptographic keys of the User's Account that are used to assert control of a user's identity.
 While an MSA can have multiple Control Keys, a particular Control Key cannot be associated with more than one MSA.

 User Handles